• Target level of study

 The second semester of each year will be largely devoted to internships in research laboratories.
 Thus, students will have the opportunity to select among research internship projects at one of the many local Institutes in Montpellier or elsewhere in France, or abroad.

-At the crossroads of Biology, Physics, Chemistry and Bioinformatics, qbio is the graduate program intended for students interested in studying Biology with a quantitative perspective founded on transdisciplinary approaches.
+At the crossroads of Biology, Physics, Chemistry, and Bioinformatics, qbio is the graduate program designed for students interested in studying Biology from a quantitative perspective based on transdisciplinary approaches.

 The qbio curriculum has been designed to be highly innovative in pedagogical terms.
-Discussions animated by the teachers, together with the observation and manipulation of real material and concrete difficulties will help the students to make the different subjects their own.
+Discussions led by teachers, together with the observation and manipulation of real material and concrete difficulties, will help students to make the different subjects their own.

 Qbio bases its foundations on practical project-based teaching units in the first year.
-The second year is focused on internships, communication and scientific writing.
-The background of different disciplines will be refreshed during the Bootcamp, an intensive teaching unit held at the beginning of the master.
+The second year is focused on internships, communication, and scientific writing.
+The background of different disciplines will be refreshed during the Bootcamp, an intensive teaching unit held at the beginning of the master's program.

 For more information and a detailed description of the different courses, check out our website https://qbio.umontpellier.fr